Pontcanna

-is a district and community in the city of Cardiff, Wales.
-It is located a short distance to the west of the city centre, and its borders are approximately indicated by Western Avenue, the River Taff, Cowbridge Road East, Llandaff Road and Cardiff Road.
+is an inner-city district and community in the west of Cardiff, Wales.
+It is located adjacent to Canton, Cardiff.
+It is also located a short distance to the city centre, and its borders are approximately indicated by Western Avenue, the River Taff, Cowbridge Road East and Llandaff Road.

 Description

 Pontcanna is an area of wide tree-lined streets and large houses.
 It is a relatively wealthy area with numerous cafes and independent retailers centred on Pontcanna Street and Cathedral Road.
 There is both a large English-born population (roughly 25%) and a smaller Welsh-speaking population (roughly 20%).
-The area was formerly home to the television studios of TWW, Teledu Cymru, HTV and S4C's headquarters; the BBC's Broadcasting House was nearby in Llandaff.
+The area was formerly home to the television studios of TWW, Teledu Cymru, HTV and S4C's headquarters; the BBC Wales's Broadcasting House was nearby in Llandaff.

 Many of the larger villas (particularly on Cathedral Road) have been converted into flats, guest houses or business premises.
 Located on the edge of Cardiff city centre, Pontcanna gives easy access to the centre for professionals, as well as access via the Gabalfa Interchange to the A48(M) motorway.